DiogoJackson/ButtR/README.md

 ## 🤝 Helping us to improve

 We welcome contributions!
-If you’d like to improve `buttR`, feel free to open an **issue** for bug reports or feature requests.
+If you’d like to improve `ButtR`, feel free to open an **issue** for bug reports or feature requests.

 ------------------------------------------------------------------------